 A learner permit isn’t valid in Northern Ireland or any other country outside of Ireland.

-You can apply through the National Driver Licence Service (NDLS) and either:
+You can apply online through the National Driver Licence Service (NDLS) and you’ll need the following before you start:

 A learner permit is not the same as a full driving licence and doesn’t allow you to drive alone.